 Your research topic

-We structure our research around five interdisciplinary themes:
+We structure our research around four interdisciplinary themes:

 Depending on your discipline, you may be able to suggest your own research topic or apply to work on a specific project.

 If you have qualified in the arts, humanities, social sciences or in business, you will most likely identify your own research topic, taking into account the resources and time available to you.